 Fimo Professional also has a full range of doll colors, too.
 That variety is called Fimo Professional Doll Art.

 Not to be left out, children have their own brand of polymer clay in the Fimo line as well.
-Fimo Kids comes in a basic color palette of fairly small 1.5 ounce blocks.
+Fimo Kids comes in a basic color palette of fairly small 1.5-ounce blocks.
 The colors are more chalky and less intense than the colors in the other Fimo brands.
 The clay is soft and workable and I think it’s the best polymer clay brand for children.

 Kato Polyclay is a brand of polymer clay developed and marketed by polymer clay artist Donna Kato.
-It comes in 2 ounce blocks and large 12.5 ounce bricks and comes in a range of bright colors, neutrals, and metallics.
+It comes in 2-ounce blocks and large 12.5-ounce bricks and comes in a range of bright colors, neutrals, and metallics.
 The colors or Kato Polyclay are designed to be close to artist’s primaries, so you can readily mix any color that you would need.
 Kato has a reputation for being difficult to condition and stiff to work with, so you will find a lot of people who dislike this clay intensely.
 But that’s because they’re expecting this clay to be something it’s not.
-It’s not a clay for children or people with weak hands, but it’s arguably the best polymer clay brand for caning.
-The colors remain crisp and well defined, the clay is not at all sticky and is easy to re-position during caning, too.
+It’s not clay for children or people with weak hands, but it’s arguably the best polymer clay brand for caning.
+The colors remain crisp and well-defined, the clay is not at all sticky and is easy to re-position during caning, too.
 The unbaked clay has a waxy and plastic feeling to it, and the baked clay has a slight sheen.
-To me, it feels the most like plastic of any clay brands.
+To me, it feels the most like plastic of any clay brand.
 Because Kato is fairly stiff to work with, it’s the best polymer clay brand to use if you have hot hands and tend to find other brands too soft.

 A lot of people find that Kato Polyclay has a very strong smell.
 Well, it does.
 There’s no doubt about that.
 It’s not a terrible smell.
 It’s very vinyl-like, just like a new shower curtain or a new baby doll.
 But some people find it to be overwhelming.
 Others quite like it.
 I find that the smell is barely noticeable if I keep my clay covered with a lid during baking.

 Kato Polyclay is also one of the strongest polymer clays on the market.
-If you need something to be strong after baking, this clay is the one to choose.
+If you need something to be stiff after baking, this clay is the one to choose.
 It’s also wonderful for very finely detailed sculpting, as you can see in the work of Forest Rogers.

 Pardo by Viva Decor

-Pardo Jewellery Clay
+Pardo Polymer Clay